naacl-org/naacl-org.github.com/elections/2026/index.md

 #### Bio

 Jessy Li is an associate professor in the Department of Linguistics at the University of Texas at Austin.
 She received her PhD in 2017 from the Department of Computer and Information Science at the University of Pennsylvania.
 Her research looks into models for discourse processing, generation, and pragmatics & alignment.
 Jessy has been a (Senior) Area Chair for numerous \*CL conferences, a (Senior) Action Editor for ACL Rolling Review, an Action Editor for the TACL journal and the Computational Linguistics Journal, and an Associate Editor for the Dialogue & Discourse journal (2021--2025).
 She was honored as an Outstanding Area Chair (EMNLP 2020, 2023) and an Outstanding Senior Program Committee Member (AAAI 2020).
 She was a Program Chair for SIGDIAL 2022, and has served on the SIGDIAL board from 2019--2021 and from 2023–2025.
 She has also been a co-organizer for the Workshop on Computational Approaches to Discourse (CODI) since its inauguration in 2020, and co-organized the First Workshop on Natural Language Processing for Programming co-located with ACL 2021.
-Jessy is the current NAACL secretary, and will be a Program Chair for EMNLP 2026.
+Jessy is the current NAACL Secretary, and will be a Program Chair for EMNLP 2026.

 #### Candidacy Statement